ayaz1006/TaskDashboard/README.md

 - **Password:** user1

 ## NOTE:
-1. Register route somehow is not working on Netlify.
+1. Register route somehow is not working on Netlify (it's working fine locally).
 You may run the frontend locally to view the same.
 2. Frontend is hosted on Netlify and backend on Render.com.
-3. Free tier version of render.com is user which sometimes causes a delay of few seconds in the first respone.
+3. Free tier version of render.com is used which sometimes causes a delay of few seconds in the first respone.